gnapoles/fcm_mp/README.md

   <img src="https://github.com/gnapoles/fcm_mp/blob/main/architecture.png?raw=true" width="400" />
 </p>

-The weight matrix of the FCM_MP model is denoted as $W$, and it is composed of two sub-matrices $W^I$ and $W^O$. $W^I$ contains information concerning relationships ideally defined by the experts. $W^O$ collects relationships that will be learned from historical data. $W^I$ remains fixed in the learning procedure.
+The weight matrix of the FCM_MP model is denoted as $W$, and it is composed of two sub-matrices $W^I$ and $W^O$.
+On the one hand, $W^I$ contains information concerning relationships ideally defined by domain experts.
+If this knowledge is not available, then $W^I$ is computed using unsuoervised learning.
+On the other hand, $W^O$ collects relationships that will be learned from historical data. $W^I$ remains fixed during the supervised learning procedure.

 ## Example Usage